 All the work has to be performed during BIF business hours 9 am to 5 pm Monday to Friday.
 The work should be finished by 5:30 pm to permit the custodial staff access after 6 pm.

 * Only experienced users are permitted to use the BIF outside the business hours (7am to 9am Monday to Friday and on weekends).
+A research exemption is needed for after-hour (After 6pm) work during the weekday.

 A. Booking of equipment